Zachary-Levesque/CircuitFlow/README.md

 - Prototyping simple circuits before moving into heavier tools.
 - Visualizing component voltage and current behavior over time or frequency.
 - Editing a circuit from either a schematic-style interface or a netlist directly.
-- Starting from built-in examples and modifying them instead of building everything from scratch.

 ## What The App Does